-5.2.8 Guidance Note on Underwriting Long Term Insurance Business (Other Than Class C Business) (GN16)
+5.2.8 Guideline on Underwriting Long Term Insurance Business (Other Than Class C Business) (GL16)

-Taking effect on 1April 2016 for new products and on 1 January 2017 for new and existing policies of current products, this Guidance Note (see Appendix E) was issued by the Office of the Commissioner of Insurance (OCI) pursuant to the ICO and the Insurance Core Principles, Standards, Guidance and Assessment Methodology promulgated by the International Association of Insurance Supervisors.
-GN16 sets out requirements for authorized insurers underwriting long term insurance business (other than Class C business).
-Where appropriate, this Guidance Note should be read in conjunction with other relevant codes/circulars/guidance notes issued by the IA or other regulatory bodies.
+This Guideline (see Appendix E) is issued by the Insurance Authority pursuant to the Insurance Ordinance taking into account the Insurance Core Principles, Standards, Guidance and Assessment Methodology promulgated by the International Association of Insurance Supervisors.
+GL16 sets out requirements for authorized insurers underwriting long term insurance business (other than Class C business).
+Where appropriate, this Guideline should be read in conjunction with other relevant codes/circulars/guidelines/guidance notes issued by the IA or other regulatory bodies.

-The major areas covered by GN16 are:
+The major areas covered by GL16 are:

 - Product design;

 - Provision of adequate and clear information;

 - Suitability assessment;

 - Advice to customers;

 - Appropriate remuneration structure;

 - Ongoing monitoring; and

 - Post-sale control.

-According to GN16, an insurer who is selling participating (or with-profit) policies or universal life policies should disclose on its company website the non-guaranteed dividends/bonuses fulfilment ratios or historical crediting interest rates of each product series where new policies belonging to that series have recently been issued.
-The "fulfilment ratio" of a product is calculated as the average ratio that 'the non-guaranteed dividends/bonuses actually declared' bears to 'the amounts illustrated at the points of sale'.
+According to GL16, an insurer who is selling participating (or with-profit) policies or universal life policies should disclose on its company website the non-guaranteed dividends/bonuses fulfilment ratios (for participating (or with-profit) policies) or historical crediting interest rates (for universal life policies) of each product series where new policies belonging to that series have recently been issued.
+The "fulfilment ratio" of a product is calculated as the average ratio of "non-guaranteed dividends/bonuses actually declared" against "the illustrated amounts at the points of sale".
 Customers should be alerted to the fact that dividend history is not an indicator of the future performance of the participating products.